collinjackson/website/src/docs/cookbook/testing/widget/instrumentation-testing.md

 ---
-title: Instrumentation Testing
+title: Live Testing and Firebase Test Lab
 prev:
-  title: Performance profiling
-  path: /docs/cookbook/testing/integration/introduction
-next:
-  title: An introduction to unit testing
+  title: Tap, drag, and enter text
-  path: /docs/cookbook/testing/unit/introduction
+  path: /docs/cookbook/testing/widget/tap-drag
 ---

 In addition to running on your host machine, widget tests can be